-As a personal favor for Peter Jackson, Bryan Singer - who was in Australia working on Superman Returns (2006) - spent two days directing the King Kong vs T-Rex confrontation sequence.
-He was given a special thanks at the end credits.
+As a personal favor for Peter Jackson, Bryan Singer, who was in Australia working on Superman Returns (2006), spent two days directing the King Kong vs. V-Rex confrontation sequence.
+He was given a "Special Thanks" at the end credits.

 Several of the Skull Island natives were played by Sudanese actors who did not speak English, and they were coached with the assistance of an interpreter.
-Conceptually, the natives of the island had piercings and scarification that were created as makeup and prosthetic appliances, although one of the extras had authentic tribal scarring on his forehead.
+Conceptually, the natives of the island had piercings and scarification that were created, using make-up and prosthetic appliances, although one of the extras had authentic tribal scarring on his forehead.

-King Kong is being described as 25 feet tall on his hind legs by the makers of this version, half as tall as the filmmakers of King Kong (1933) described their "50-foot" Kong.
-However, in proportion to people and objects in that film, the original Kong was actually around the same height (20-25 feet) as the new Kong.
+King Kong is being described as twenty-five feet tall on his hind legs by the makers of this version, half as tall as the filmmakers of King Kong (1933) described their "fifty-foot" Kong.
+However, in proportion to people and objects in that film, the original Kong was actually around the same height (twenty to twenty-five feet) as the new Kong.

 Adrien Brody was the first and only choice for hero Jack Driscoll.
 While Brody was under the impression that he was competing with other actors for the role, he was quickly informed by the producers that they were only interested in him.
 He signed on before the script was written.

-Jack Black has claimed that he did not wear any make-up at all in the entire movie after hearing a false rumor that Clint Eastwood never wears any make-up in his movies.
-He also wore a hairpiece during filming rather than going through makeup to achieve the '30s hairdo' look.
+Jack Black has claimed that he did not wear any make-up at all in the entire movie, after hearing a false rumor that Clint Eastwood never wears any make-up in his movies.
+He also wore a wig during filming, rather than going through make-up to achieve the "'30s hairdo" look.

 Several pieces of dialogue in the movie are taken from the original 1933 King Kong (1933): * When Ann Darrow and Bruce Baxter are filming a movie scene on the deck of the S.S.
 Venture (with Carl Denham operating the camera), their "movie dialogue" (about "women on ships") is taken verbatim from an on-deck conversation between Ann Darrow and Jack Driscoll in the original film. *In a deleted scene, while filming Ann on the island, Denham instructs her, "Scream Ann!
 Scream for your life!" *Denham's "We're millionaires, boys" speech, after the capture of Kong. *Denham's "He was a king in the world he knew" speech, just before Kong is revealed in the Broadway theater. *And of course, the final line, "It was beauty killed the beast."

-After searching worldwide for the right boat to be the Venture, Peter Jackson found and purchased the Manuia, in the South Pacific island of Tonga.
-Several set pieces were added to the 50 year old vessel to make it resemble a 1930s freighter.
-Film crew were forced to abandon the boat during filming in March 2005 when it sprang a leak and began to take on water off New Zealand's Kapiti Coast.
-Emergency repairs were carried out and it sailed back to Wellington, where the remaining boat scenes were shot without further incident.
+After searching worldwide for the right boat to be the S.S.
+Venture, Peter Jackson found and purchased the Manuia, in the South Pacific island of Tonga.
+Several set pieces were added to the fifty year old vessel to make it resemble a 1930s freighter.
+Film crew were forced to abandon the boat during filming in March 2005, when it sprang a leak and began to take on water, off New Zealand's Kapiti Coast.
+Emergency repairs were carried out, and it sailed back to Wellington, where the remaining boat scenes were shot without further incident.